jonathanprocter/howremarkable/GOOGLE_OAUTH_SETUP.md

      https://ed4c6ee6-c0f6-458f-9eac-1eadf0569a2c-00-387t3f5z7i1mm.kirk.replit.dev/api/auth/google/callback
      ```

+   **NOTE:** The above URLs are for the current deployment.
+The app now automatically detects the correct domain, but you must update your Google Cloud Console OAuth settings to match the current domain.

 5. **Copy Client ID and Secret**
    - Copy the Client ID and Client Secret
    - These should already be configured in your Replit secrets